varun9597/CowinPy/README.md

 1. Edit the MY_PINCODE variable with the nearby pincodes where vaccination drive is happening.
 These pincodes will be used to check if any slot is available on CoWin.
 2. Edit the DISTRICT_CODE varible using the district_mapping.csv file.
+3. Edit DIAL_NUMBERS variable and enter the number on which you want to get the call.

 ### NOTE -  The current code works for - DOSE 1 for 18+ Citizen and once you get the call, you will have to register using the Cowin App
 #### PS.
 It took 1 hour to develop this code, and I was vaccinated within the next 12 hours.